SwiftCode123/TryHackMe-Room-Writeups/README.md

 # CTF Writeups

-This section contains my write-ups and notes from Capture The Flag (CTF) challenges
+This section contains my write-ups and notes from Capture The Flag (CTF) events

 ## TryHackMe – Hacker Holidays (2026)